charlyknz/temp_fluctuation_frequencies/README.md

 # temp_fluctuation_frequencies
-R script used for my Master thesis
+R script used for the manuscript 'Phytoplankton community performance depends on the frequency of temperature fluctuations'

+by Charlotte Kunze, Miriam Gerhard, Marrit Jacob, Niklas Alexander Franke, Matthias Schröder, Maren Striebel

 List of R scripts:
 *PublicationPloets_loss.R* - script to create figures